developer-friendly/blog/docs/blog/posts/2024/0017-per-pr-deployment.md

 make it work in your environment.

 I hope you have enjoyed reading this article as much as I did writing it.
-For further questions and discussions, feel free to leave a comment or [join our Slack channel].
+For further questions and discussions, feel free to leave a comment.

 [Kubernetes]: ../../category/kubernetes.md
 [GitHub Actions]: ../../category/github-actions.md